 If any referenced index is not available in the future, and the Parties do not agree to an alternative as of the end of the first Month for which the price could not be determined, then the determination of a replacement index shall be subject to arbitration.

 2.2 Renegotiation/Gathering Option.
-At any time after the Initial Pricing Term, either Party may elect to renegotiate the Contract Price (the "Renegotiation Election").
+Thirty (30) days prior to the expiration of the Initial Pricing Term or at any time thereafter, either Party may elect to renegotiate the Contract Price with written notice to the other Party (the "Renegotiation Election").
 Upon the making of the Renegotiation Election the parties shall attempt to renegotiate the Contract Price.
 If the Parties cannot agree in writing upon a renegotiated Contract Price, then Seller shall have the right to solicit bids from third parties.
 Buyer shall have the preferential right to match any third party bid.
-If the parties cannot agree upon a renegotiated Contract Price and/or Buyer elects not to match a third party bid, then this Agreement shall be terminated and the Gathering Services Agreement shall become immediately effective.
+If the parties cannot agree upon a renegotiated Contract Price and/or Buyer elects not to match a third party bid within sixty (60) days of the Renegotiation Election, then this Agreement shall be terminated and the Gathering Services Agreement shall remain effective and be controlling.

 ARTICLE 3.
 QUANTITY OBLIGATIONS